 John Granville Gregory’s Still Doubting is a modern rendition of Caravaggio’s masterpiece, except that the wound (over time?) has become a scar.

 28Thomas answered him, “My Lord and my God!”
 29Jesus said to him, “Have you believed because you have seen me?
 Blessed are those who have not seen and yet have come to believe.”

 Far from being just a doubter (although doubt is often a way to faith), Thomas makes the highest christological statement in the Gospels.
 He confesses Jesus to be “Lord and God.”
-For Christians, if we want to know God we look to Christ.
+For Christians, if we want to know God we look to Christ, and to his body.

 Because the Christ is also the Son of God and the second person of the Trinity, his body has also been taken into the Godhead.
 His wounds remain a permanent mark of his risen, ascended, glorified body.
 God still connects with us bodily and in Christ God identifies with our hurting, suffering, sometimes traumatized bodies that never seem perfect no matter how hard we try to improve them through diet and exercise.